 Legal Decision-making rights: This custody right determines which parent(s) will be responsible for decisions regarding your child’s lifestyle and daily care.
 One or both parents may have legal custody of the children, which can be ordered as “sole” or “joint”.
 Some of the issues handled by the legal custodian include educational, medical and religious decisions.

 Physical parenting time: This custody right details where the child will live and at what times.
 There are several types of physical parenting arrangements.
 In rare cases, one parent will have sole physical custody, while the other has visitation rights.

 Generally, joint custody is granted in a time-sharing schedule where the child lives with each parent for a portion of the time.
 In many cases, the parents have equal time-sharing with both parents.
 Less frequently in recent years, a more traditional schedule is ordered where the child is with one parent a majority of the time.
 In either case, one of the parents may be named the “primary residential parent”.
 This term bears significance when it comes to school registration and in the event, either party desires to relocate with the children.

-Hoffman Walker & Smith Lawyers Understand The Fears Involved With Kentucky Laws On Child Custody
+Hoffman Walker & Knauf Lawyers Understand The Fears Involved With Kentucky Laws On Child Custody